yichunzhao/entity-validation/README.md

 Both can be applied on the class, method, and method argument levels.

 What difference?
+@Valid marks property, method parameters or turn type for validation cascading.

+@Validated used in Spring MVC, marks class, nmethod arguments
 @Validated may validate group constraints.

 ### Catch a constrain violation exception
 When putting @Valid on the class and method level,